Christians in Teaching Conference

 2017 Christians in Teaching Conference

-At this year's Christians in Teaching Conference, Philip Dow spoke on the pursuit of Intellectual Character and its value in education.
+At the 2017 Christians in Teaching Conference, Philip Dow spoke on the pursuit of Intellectual Character and its value in education.
 Dow adeptly outlined the notion that Intellectual Character is not about thinking skills or knowledge, rather, it is about habits of mind.
 These habits of mind include courage, carefulness, curiosity, tenacity, humility, honesty and fair-mindedness, and are valuable, if not imperative, in developing virtuous, critical thinking students who endeavour to pursue truth and meaning in both their learning and the world.